Ferrostar

 Bundled support

-The Ferrostar crate includes support for the following out of the box.
+Ferrostar includes support for the following APIs out of the box.

 Valhalla APIs are supported out of the box with full request and response parsing.